rosieks/NServiceBus.OracleAQ/README.md

     Configure.With()
         .UseTransport<OracleAQ>();

-### Send message from PL/SQL
+### Send and publish message from PL/SQL

-One benefit of using NServiceBus OracleAQ transport is ability to send message from database PL/SQL procedure or code block.
+One benefit of using NServiceBus OracleAQ transport is ability to send and publish message from database PL/SQL procedure or code block.
 The following snippet ilustrate how to do that:

     DECLARE